 UV CCD spectroradiometer vs. broadband CCD spectrometer

 The spectral responsivity of conventional CCD detectors usually lies within the 200 nm to1100 nm range.
-Often, the extreme spectral responsivity range of the CCD detector is claimed as the responsivity range of thespectroradiometer.
+Often, this wide spectral responsivity range of the CCD detector is claimed as the responsivity range of the spectroradiometer.
 However, this fails to consider the spectral response function of the dispersion grating, which further reduces the detector’s responsivity in the UV spectrum.
 This results in significant errors in the UV measurement signal, primarily through long-wave stray light.
 The spectral resolution of broadband spectrometers is often not sufficient to guarantee precise measurements of e.g., narrowband UV LEDs.

 CCD spectroradiometers that are specifically designed for UV radiation have a constrained spectral range and allow for a very high grating efficiency in connection with a very high spectral resolution.
 In addition, optical filters can also be used to significantly reduce stray light.